kubernetes-analysis/kubernetes-analysis/blog.md

 ]
 ```

-This produces round about 50.000 entries in the overall bag-of-words, which is
+This produces round about 50,000 entries in the overall bag-of-words, which is
 pretty much.
 Previous analyses between different data sets showed that it is
 simply not necessary to take so many features into account.
 Some general data
-sets state that an overall vocabulary of 20.000 is enough and higher amounts do
+sets state that an overall vocabulary of 20,000 is enough and higher amounts do
 not influence the accuracy any more.
 To do so we can use the [SelectKBest][62]
 feature selector to strip down the vocabulary to only choose the top features.
-Anyway, I still decided to stick to the top 50.000 to not negatively influence
+Anyway, I still decided to stick to the top 50,000 to not negatively influence
 the model accuracy.
 We have a relatively low amount of data (appr.
-7.000
+7,000
 samples) and a low number of words per sample (~15) which already made me wonder
 if we have enough data at all.

 [62]: https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectKBest.html

-The vectorizer is not only able to create our bag-of-words, it is also able to
+The vectorizer is not only able to create our bag-of-words, but it is also able to
 encode the features in [term frequency–inverse document frequency (tf-idf)][63]
 format.
 That is where the vectorizer got its name, whereas the output of that
 encoding is something the machine learning model can directly consume.
 All the